wp-staging/wp-staging/readme.txt

 This duplicator plugin allows you to create an staging or development environment in seconds* <br /> <br />
 It creates a clone of your website into a subfolder of your main WordPress installation including an entire copy of your database.
  <br /> <br />
 This sounds pretty simple and yes it is!
 All the hard time-consumptive database and file copying stuff including URL replacements is done in the background.
+The plugin even automatically does an entire search & replace of all links.
  <br /> <br />
 I created this plugin because all other solutions are way too complex, overloaded with dozens of options or having server requirements which are not available on most shared hosting solutions.
  <br /> <br />